apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Swift-OpenAPI-Generator.md

 ### Getting started

 > Tip: In a rush?
-Check out a working example: <doc:Starting-with-an-example-project>.
+Get started quickly by <doc:Checking-out-an-example-project>.

 Alternatively, to integrate Swift OpenAPI Generator into your existing project, or to create a new one, follow one of our _getting started_ guides:
 - <doc:ClientXcode>